 Supporting Palestine with Care: A Live Session with Ashira Darwish

-OGA, Language for Justice and Permaculture & Palestine are honored to host a one-off trauma-informed session with the incredible Ashira Darwish to explore how we can support Palestinians in ways that are decolonial, trauma-informed and grounded in real care.
+OGA, Language for Justice and Permaculture & Palestine hosted a one-off trauma-informed session with Ashira Darwish exploring how we can support Palestinians in ways that are decolonial, trauma-informed and grounded in real care.

-Ashira will share wisdom rooted in land, culture and lived experience, helping us understand how to engage without replicating harm.
-She is a deeply rooted Palestinian healer, therapist, musician and educator featured in several documentaries; the founder of Catharsis Holistic Healing; and the creator of the Ashira Active Meditation, a healing modality grounded in ancestral wisdom, Sufi movement, and liberation psychology.
+Ashira shared wisdom rooted in land, culture and lived experience.
+She is a deeply rooted Palestinian healer, therapist, musician and educator; the founder of Catharsis Holistic Healing; and the creator of the Ashira Active Meditation, a healing modality grounded in ancestral wisdom, Sufi movement, and liberation psychology.

 Acting in Solidarity with the Palestinian Diaspora in Europe